 But never fear, summer winds usually die down during the evening enabling the festivities to proceed enabling tables to be properly decorated and so on.

-Yes, we do get rain.
+The Rain: Yes, we do get rain.
 Not very often it’s true, but it does happen, and it’s Sod’s Law that it will threaten your Day after months of dry weather.

 During the summer months the skies can become stormy with menacing black clouds scudding across the blue.